Farama-Foundation/Gymnasium-Robotics/docs/content/installation.md

 pip install gymnasium-robotics[mujoco-py-original]
 ```

+The deprecated `mujoco-py` extras are supported on Python versions earlier than 3.14.

-We support and test for Python 3.10, 3.11, 3.12 and 3.13 on Linux and macOS.
+We support and test for Python 3.10, 3.11, 3.12, 3.13 and 3.14 on Linux and macOS.
 We will accept PRs related to Windows, but do not officially support it.